romainlavabre/submobule-encoder/README.md

 #### Specify object

-The encoder need know when take, or travel the object
+By default, encoder only encodes sub class when it contains the JPA @Entity annotation.
+If you want to force this encoding, specify this :

 ```java
 import com.replace.replace.api.json.annotation.Group;